ATOMScience-org/AMPL/README.md

 This will create a namespace package in your environment directory that points back to your git working directory, so every time you reimport a module you'll be in sync with your working code.
 Since site-packages is already in your sys.path, you won't have to fuss with PYTHONPATH or setting sys.path in your notebooks.
 &nbsp;

+### Code Push Policy
+To push the code to the master branch

+* Create a branch based off `master`
+* Create a pull request.
+Assign a reviewer to approve the changed code.
+&nbsp;

 ### Versioning
 Versions are managed through GitHub tags on this repository.
 &nbsp;